apache/flink/docs/content.zh/docs/dev/python/python_execution_mode.md

 There are two possible values:

  - `PROCESS`: The Python user-defined functions will be executed in separate Python process. (default)
- - `THREAD`: The Python user-defined functions will be executed in the same thread as Java Operator.
+ - `THREAD`: The Python user-defined functions will be executed in the same process as Java operator.

 You could specify the Python execution mode using Python Table API as following: